woohyeok-choi/mariadb-maxscale/README.md

 FLUSH PRIVILEGES ;
 ```

-I strongly recommend to use this image in a docker compose like below:
+I strongly recommend to use this image in a Docker compose like below:

 ```yaml
 version: '3.5'